 Our aim is to ensure that all students at Boroughbridge High School get the best education possible in a safe and welcoming environment and that they leave our school well-prepared for life in the future.

-The Full Governing Body (FGB) meets once a month, excluding August.
-It is led by a Chair and two Vice-Chairs.
+The Full Governing Body (FGB) meets for eight normal and one business meeting a year.
+It is led by a Chair and Vice-Chair.
 The FGB is supported by a School Improvement Group which focuses on agreeing and monitoring actions to raise the achievement of our students and the performance of the school.
-The Chair and Vice Chairs of Governors and two other governors sit on this committee alongside the Headteacher and Deputy Headteacher.
+The Chair and Vice Chair of Governors sit on this committee alongside the Headteacher and Deputy Headteacher.

 Sub-committees and panels are set up when appropriate to deal with specific issues such as pupil or staff disciplinary matters, appointment of a head teacher or deputy head teacher and pay and performance management.